d-mwenda/my-python-notebook/README.md

 # my-python-notebook
-Here I explore different Python core libraries as a reference in future
+Here I explore different Python core libraries to better understand them and reference in future.
+Think of it as class notes, but on version control.